astropy/astropy/docs/table/access_table.rst

 <https://eli.thegreenplace.net/2012/01/30/the-bytesstr-dichotomy-in-python-3>`_
 for a very brief overview of the difference.

-The standard method of representing strings in `NumPy` is via the unicode ``'U'`` dtype.
+The standard method of representing strings in ``numpy`` is via the unicode ``'U'`` dtype.
 The problem is that this requires 4 bytes per character, and if you have a very large number of strings in memory this could fill memory and impact performance.
 A very common use case is that these